jamiefield/jamiefield.github.io/_portfolio/spring2020.md

 * ### Module 2 - Data sources, data types, and survey design
    * <a href="http://jamiefield.github.io/files/M2_Handout_Not_Filled_In.docx?dl=0">Module 2_Handout 1</a>
+   * <a href="http://jamiefield.github.io/files/Conceptual Model Example.pdf?dl=0">Conceptual Model Example</a>
+      * It is important that each group creates a model like the one that is depicted in this example.
+(The model should be included in the "consultation meeting summary group project submission.)
+A model like this will be the foundation for your group's data collection instrument.
+Put differently, your model will determine what questions will be asked on your survey and, thus, what evidence-based practice recommendations your group can make.
+Indeed, you can only make recommendations based on the evidence that was collected.
+Importantly, the model should be supported by theory!
+Otherwise, there may be little support for why the variables included in the model are related to each other.

  * ### Excel tutorials
      * Text-to-columns